yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/ediscovery-legalhold-list-sitesources.md

 Namespace: microsoft.graph.ediscovery

-Get the list of [siteSource](../resources/ediscovery-sitesource.md) objecs associated with a legal hold.
+Get the list of [siteSource](../resources/ediscovery-sitesource.md) objects associated with a legal hold.

 ## Permissions